Matt Vierling Player Props: Tigers vs. Padres

 Matt Vierling At The Plate

-- Vierling has nine doubles, two triples, seven home runs and 23 walks while batting .271.
+- Vierling is hitting .270 with nine doubles, two triples, seven home runs and 23 walks.

+- Vierling has picked up a hit in 43 of 74 games this year, with multiple hits 18 times.

-- Vierling has driven in a run in 16 games this season (21.9%), including six games with more than one RBI (8.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Vierling has picked up an RBI in 21.6% of his games this season, with two or more RBI in 8.1% of his games.
+He has also plated three or more runs in two contests.

-- He has scored a run in 22 games this year, with multiple runs six times.
+- He has scored a run in 22 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.